csswizardry/csswizardry.github.com/_posts/2023-01-10-why-not-document-write.md

 ```

 If you put a `document.write()` as the very first thing in your `<head>`, it’s
-going to behave the exact same as a regular `<script src>`—the Preload Scanner
+going to behave the exact same as a regular `<script src>` — the Preload Scanner
 wouldn’t have had much of a head start anyway, so we’ve already missed out on
 the chance of an asynchronous fetch: